CONSTITUTION AND BY-LAWS OF THE CONGRESS FOR DEMOCRATIC CHANGE (CDC)

 Sec.
 93 Subject to the overall guidance of the NEC, the Regional Conference shall be the coordinating structure of the CDC in each Region as designated herein

 Sec.
-94 The Regional Conference shall comprise all county officers as delegates, that is, members of the County Executive Committee (CEC), shall meet at least once a year, to evaluate the work of the Regional Council to ensure compliance with CDC Policies NEC Mandates, receive reports, adopt programs, etc. prior to the NC and elect Officers of the Regional Council (Re) for a two
+94 The Regional Conference shall comprise all county officers as delegates, that is, members of the County Executive Committee (CEC), shall meet at least once a year, to evaluate the work of the Regional Council to ensure compliance with CDC Policies NEC Mandates, receive reports, adopt programs, etc. prior to the NC and elect Officers of the Regional Council (Re) for a two-year term as follows

 Sec.
 95 The Regional Council shall, in addition to the following, perform any other role, task, or responsibilities as may be determined by the NEC which shall adopt uniform standard operating procedures for all Regions

-Receive and consider reports by the County Executive Committee e.
+- Receive and consider reports by the County Executive Committee

 ARTICLE 18.
 THE COUNTY CONVENTION